FIFO jobs are a different kind of career path.

 FIFO jobs usually follow a repeatable cycle.

 Next, the worker lives on or near the worksite for the scheduled rotation.
-Housing may be in a camp, dorm-style facility, shared accommodation, vessel, platform, or company housing.
+Housing may be in a camp, dorm-style facility, shared accommodation, vessel, offshore platform, or company housing.

-After the rotation ends, the worker travels home for the off period.
-During time off, workers are usually away from the worksite completely.
-This can be one of the biggest advantages of FIFO work.
 When you are off, you may have longer blocks of personal time than you would in a normal Monday-to-Friday job.

-But the tradeoff is intense.
-While you are on site, you may have limited privacy, limited entertainment, strict safety procedures, shared living spaces, and less control over your schedule.
+While you are on site, you may have limited privacy, shared facilities, strict safety procedures, limited food options, weak internet, fewer entertainment options, and less control over your schedule.

 Before applying, ask yourself: